demian0311/demian0311.github.com/marines.md

 Security Forces School was primarily about gaining proficiency with the shotgun and the pistol.
 Most infantry Marines don't use those weapons.
-We used the Mossberg 590 shotgun and the 1911 pistol.
+We used the Mossberg 590 shotgun and the 1911 pistol even though the rest of the military was transitioning to 9mm Berettas.
 The instruction was good, especially for pistol they ran great drills that turned us into effective shooters.

 Room clearing or urban combat was also a big focus.
 We practiced in shoot houses.
 We also did paint-ball training in a dry-docked Navy ship in nearby Vallejo.